Barelydead/strapi-plugin-populate-deep/README.md

 # Strapi plugin populate-deep
 This plugin allows for easier population of deep content structures using the rest API.

-The original idea for getting the populate structure was created by [tomnovotny7](https://github.com/tomnovotny7) and can be found in [this](https://github.com/strapi/strapi/issues/11836) github thread

 # Examples

 Populate a request with the default max depth.